 RESULT "Dogs treated with Glu/CS showed statistically significant improvements in scores for pain, weight-bearing and severity of the condition by day 70 (P < 0.001)."
 This means there that the result is HIGHLY LIKELY true and the chance that it helped dogs is by accident is less than 1 in 1000.

 If you were wondering how they tested the dogs the Dogs were re-examined on days 14, 42 and 70 after initiation of treatment.
 To check that it really worked "Medication" was then withdrawn and dogs were re-assessed on day 98. "

 It is noted that most dog arthritis is of the form of Osteoarthritis (OA).

-Dogs can get treated with anti-inflammatory like cortisone however gastrointestinal erosion and ulceration can occur which are not acceptable side effects.
-Over the last ten years " carprofen and meloxicam" have become a popular vet prescription as they have good efficacy with low side effects - but of course you will require scripts and pills/ injections for life.
+Dogs can get treated with an anti-inflammatory like cortisone, however, gastrointestinal erosion and ulceration can occur which are not acceptable side effects.
+Over the last ten years " carprofen and meloxicam" have become a popular vet prescription as they have good efficacy with low side effects - but of course, you will require scripts and pills/ injections for life.

 SHARK CARTILAGE has high levels of Glucosamine (Glu) and chondroitin

 The reason that is important to dog owners is that Glucosamine (Glu) and chondroitin sulfate (CS) is used for the treatment of OA in several species (from human to dogs).
 And "Glucosamine is an amino-monosaccharide precursor of the disaccharide unit of glycosaminoglycan, which is the building block of proteoglycans, the ground substance of articular cartilage (Bassler et al., 1992).